aaronstanek/PythonPasswordUtility/README.md

 (Definitions given above)

-Within inclusions and exclusions, these same characters are interpreted as lowercase letters to be included or excluded.
+Within inclusions and exclusions, these same characters are interpreted as letters to be included or excluded.

 So, `aen` will generate a password using all available characters except for the lowercase letter `n`, which will be excluded.